AhmadTijaniyAbdussalam/OIBSIP/DataAnalytics-L2-Predicting_House_Price_With_Linear_Regression/README.md

 # Project title - House Price Prediction Using Linear Regression

 ## Project Overview
-This project analyzes the Ames Housing Datasets to identify keyquared factors influencing house prices and develop a machine learning model for price prediction.
+This project analyzes the Ames Housing Datasets to identify key factors influencing house prices and develop a machine learning model for price prediction.

 ## Objective
 - Explore the distribution of house sale price